heaps12345/madkudu/markdown/careers.md

 MadKudu isn't an idea - it is a real business with real customers.
 To date we've processed over X Billion events for our early customers.

-### Real results make us “A no-brainer”
+### Real results make us "A no-brainer”
 We recently generated more than $300K in annual revenue for one of our customers - about 10x what we charge them.

-That customer told us “with results like this buying MadKudu is a no-brainer”.
+That customer told us "with results like this buying MadKudu is a no-brainer”.

 ## Culture is easy to talk about - at MadKudu we live it

-> “MadKudu is a rare combination of a world-class team pursuing a big market opportunity.
+> "MadKudu is a rare combination of a world-class team pursuing a big market opportunity.
 But what makes the company truly special is just how likeable they are.
 From the moment I met these guys I just wanted them to succeed.
 Their customers obviously feel the same way.”
 --Kevin Dewalt, MadKudu investor.

-### Join a team obsessed with “people potential”
+### Join a team obsessed with "people potential”

 We think we're good - but we can be much, much better.
 We work together to help each other define and achieve our calls.